-17. (1) An expropriated owner or expropriated holder is entitled to compensation payable, subject to sections 18 and 19, by no later than the date on which possession passes to the expropriating authority in terms of section 9(2) or (4).
+17. (1) Subject to sections 18, 19 and 20, an expropriated owner or expropriated holder is entitled to payment of compensation by no later than the date on which the right to possession passes to the expropriating authority in terms of section 9(2) or (4).